OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storage/storage-dotnet-shared-access-signature-part-2.md

         Console.WriteLine();
     }

-    //Read operation: Get a reference to one of the blobs in the container and read it. try
+    //Read operation: Get a reference tooone of hello blobs in hello container and read it. try
     {
         CloudBlockBlob blob = container.GetBlockBlobReference(blobList[0].Name);